Microsoft Flight Simulator (2020 video game): Gameplay

-Flight Simulator allows players to search for fauna in the game, either by filtering for it on the world map or selecting "Fauna Markers" when in mid-air.
+Flight Simulator allows players to search for fauna, either by filtering for it on the world map or selecting "Fauna Markers" when in mid-air.
 The "Autorudder" feature keeps the plane on the centre line of taxiways and runways when the player cannot control it.
 Another feature allows the player to enter a geographic coordinate to find a location.
 The gameplay screen features a toolbar of buttons which allow the player to open the various windows for air traffic control, the camera views, modify checklists, view the navigation log, see objectives, view the visual flight rules (VFR) map, etc. The gaming interface also has the VHF omnidirectional range (VOR) compass, and the altimeter, throttle, engine, fuel, flaps, and trim tabs controls.
 Additional features like the head-up display (HUD) are accessible from the settings.

-Unlike its antecedents, Flight Simulator features no animations or depictions of damage or collision when an aircraft crashes.
+Flight Simulator features no animations or depictions of damage or collision when an aircraft crashes.
 Instead, it cuts to black and provides a one-line message explaining why the plane crashed.
 Damaging the plane without crashing can degrade the aircraft's flight characteristics and so cause the aircraft structure to fail, which will place a message saying the aircraft exceeded limits but not exactly which limits were exceeded.

 Due to its complex amount of topographical, scenery and object data, Flight Simulator requires a certain speed of Internet connection for seamless gameplay.
-Windows Central states that a nimimum of 5 Mbit/s is required, with at least 20 Mbit/s recommended and 50 Mbit/s being ideal.
+Windows Central states that a minimum of 5 Mbit/s is required, with at least 20 Mbit/s recommended and 50 Mbit/s being ideal.
 Flight Simulator has an offline mode, which uses the latest pre-cached data saved to the local hard drive.
 Two caches exist, a rolling cache (controlled automatically by the simulator) and a manual cache (which can be set by the user).
 The rolling cache is written to when the user goes to flight mode, caching the local objects and scenery, and updates as the pilot flies around the virtual world.
 The user sets the manual cache locations and amount of detail to be stored, and the user can determine the storage sizes used in both methods - as well as turn them off if required.